yochaigal/newschoolrevolution/cairn-srd.md

----
-layout: post
-title: Cairn SRD
-date: 2021-02-21
-categories: ['cairn', 'rpg']
-published: true
----

 **Cairn** is an adventure game for one facilitator (the **Warden**) and at least one other player.
 Players act as hardened adventurers exploring a dark &amp; mysterious Wood filled with strange folk, hidden treasure, and unspeakable monstrosities.
 Licensed under CC-BY-SA 4.0.

 ## Overview